omics-datascience/modulector/DEPLOYING.md

         - `HEALTH_ALERT_URL` : if you want to receive an alert when healthchecks failed, you can set this variable to a webhook endpoint that will receive a POST request and a JSON body with the field **content** that contains the fail message.
 1. Go back to the project's root folder and run the following commands:
     - Docker Compose:
-        - Start: `docker-compose up -d`.
+        - Start: `docker compose up -d`.
 The service will available in `127.0.0.1`.
-        - Stop: `docker-compose down`
+        - Stop: `docker compose down`
     - [Docker Swarm](https://docs.docker.com/engine/swarm/):
         - Start: `docker stack deploy --compose-file docker-compose.yml modulector`
         - Stop: `docker stack rm modulector`